Ollie-00001/Ollie-00001/README.md

 </div>

 ### About me
-- 🔭 I’m currently working on a photographer website project
+- 🔭 I’m currently working on a telegram bot for OZON
 - 🌱 I’m currently learning Django
 - 🌎 I speak Russian and English
 - ⚡ Fun fact: I have got a cat and his name is 馒头 (Steamed Bun)